chadmcrowell/CKA-Exercises/README.md

 As of December 2021, over 32,000 people have taken the CKA exam since it's introduction in 2017!

+To complete the exercises in this repo and get even more practice with exam-like scenarios in a **FREE** Kubernetes lab environment, go to [killercoda.com](https://killercoda.com/chadmcrowell)

 During the exam, you will have access to six different clusters (below) in the following configurations:

 | Cluster | Members                | CNI      | Description                        |